UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 The following techniques may maker it easier if you want to run multiple experiments on Elgato.
 ## Use Linux GUI to Access Files on HPC
 If you are using Ubuntu, you will be able the access the files on Elgato through Ubuntu's GUI.
 The following show the steps:
-(1) Open the file manager GUI (usually on the right side of desktop) (2) In the left menu, find the "Other Locations" option.
+(1) Open the file manager GUI (usually on the left side of desktop) (2) In the left menu, find the "Other Locations" option.
 (3) In the bottom blank, enter "zhengzhongliang@filexfer.hpc.arizona.edu".
 Here "zhengzhongliang" is your HPC username.
 Then enter the password of your HPC account.
 Then you should be able to access the fils through GUI.

 ## Use the GPUs of a Core Exlusively
-If you want your job to be runned un-interupted by other jobs you submit, you need to request to use the GPUs on 1 core excusively.
+If you want your job to be run un-interupted by other jobs you submit, you need to request to use the GPUs on 1 core excusively.
 That is, a different job that you submit to Elgato should be run on another core (another 2 GPUs).
-To do this, you need to revise the submit file according.
+To do this, you need to revise the submit file accordingly.
 You need to change priority to "standard", and you need to add a declaration `#BSUB -x`, which asserts to use the core exclusively.
 ```
 #!/bin/bash